-What is mistrust?
+What is distrust?

 If you see someone talking softly, you think: